reubenmiller/PSc8y.example/README.md

 # Getting started

-1. Clone the repository
+**Pre-requisites**

+These instructions require PowerShell to be already installed on your system.
+PowerShell (or pwsh) is available for Windows, Linux and MacOS.
+Please following the instructions for your operating system [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7).

+Powershell 7 is the current recommended powershell version.

+1. Open a PowerShell (pwsh) console
     ```sh
+    pwsh

+    # Or if you are using PowerShell 5.1 on windows
+    powershell
+    ```

+2. Clone the repository

+    ```sh
     git clone https://github.com/reubenmiller/PSc8y.example.git
     cd PSc8y.example
     ```

+3. Open a powershell command ()

-2. Import the PowerShell module
+4. Import the PowerShell module

     ```powershell
     Import-Module ./ -Force